Murtaza01/obsidian-vault/linux/vim/misc.md

 Vim saves all the registers and other stuff in viminfo by default, we can create multiple viminfo for use cases.

+> 1+Ctrl+g

+to display full path of the current file